geopython/pygeoapi/docs/source/how-pygeoapi-works.rst

 How pygeoapi works
 ==================

-pygeoapi is an Python-based HTTP server implementation of the OGC API standards.
+pygeoapi is a Python-based HTTP server implementation of the OGC API standards.
 As a server implementation, pygeoapi listens to HTTP requests from web browsers, mobile or desktop applications and provides responses accordingly.